rogerdanielzzz/Front-End-Challenge/README.md

 - https://swapi.dev/api/people/?search=INPUT&page=PAGE

-## Api Limitations
+## API Limitations

-- does not provide an element id
+- does not provide an element ID
 - does not provide a Character Image
-- Have not eager loading to get relationed information of other table
+- Has not eager loading to get relationed information of another table
 - The endpoint people/17 does not exist

-## Solution
+## Solutions

-- A Json file was created with the name of all character provided by the api and added an id to improved the features of the app
+- A JSON file was created with the name of all character provided by the API and added an ID to improve the features of the app

-- Can we get character image with the assigned id from the site: https://starwars-visualguide.com/assets/img/characters/ID.jpg
+- We can get character image from the site: https://starwars-visualguide.com/assets/img/characters/ID.jpg with the assigned ID

-- The app made multiples get to the api to bring all the relationed info of a characte in the detail section
+- The app made multiples "GET" to the API to bring all the  information realationed to a character in the detail section

-- Added a conditional that if id >=17 in that case id=id+1 to solve de endpoint people/17 problem
+- Added a conditional that if id >=17 in that case id=id+1 to solve the endpoint people/17 problem

 ## Routes

 - "/": The principal Route where the characters are rendered, In the Navbar appears as Characters
-- "/character/:ID": Detail Route where all the information of a specific character defined by the ID params
+- "/character/:ID":  Route where all the information of a specific character defined by the ID params

 ## Reusable Components:

-- PaginationBar: this component can render a pagination bar with all the page, it need to recive by props 3 arguments:
+- PaginationBar: this component can render a pagination bar with all the pages, it needs to receive by props 3 arguments:

   - paginate: a callback function with the logic of the desired pagination
-  - totalElements: How many elements need to be separed by pages
+  - totalElements: How many elements need to be separated by pages, must be a number
-  - elementsPerPage: How many elements will be rendered per page
+  - elementsPerPage: How many elements will be rendered per page, must be a number

   **IMPORTANT** : This Component need a redux global state called "currentPage" this state is to set the current page of the app where we are

-- Searchbar: This component is a search bar, need by props 2 arguments:
+- Searchbar: This component is a search bar, needs by props 2 arguments:
-  - handle: a callback function with the logic of the desired search, this function is called onSubmit
+  - handle: a callback function with the logic of the desired search, this function is called by onSubmit
-  - toRoute: is a string to define a route where go when the submit is done, example "/" or "/character", this is because you call use the search on any section that you want but you could render the result in an specific section.
+  - toRoute: is a string to define a route where to go when the submit is done, example "/" or "/character", this is because you can use the searchbar in any section that you want, but you could render the result in a specific section.

 ## Redux States: